 Grape vine health: Damav develops a drone-sensor pairing

-In 2013, the BIVB, Burgundy’s wine industry association, tasked the scientist Frédéric Cointault in Dijon with leading a study with two companies, the neuronal processor specialist Global Sensing Technologies (GST), and the aerial robotics designer Novadem.
+In 2013, the BIVB, Burgundy’s wine industry association, tasked the scientist Frédéric Cointault in Dijon with leading a study with two companies, the neuronal processor specialist Yumain (the former Global Sensing Technologies), and the aerial robotics designer Novadem.

 “We wanted to find out if it is possible to locate bacterial infections of Flavescence dorée (Candidatus Phytoplasma vitis) in vineyards with the help of imaging tools,” recalls Jean-Philipe Gervais, technical director of the BIVB.